FDio/csit/docs/report/testpmd_performance_tests_hw/overview.rst

                              |           |
                              +-----------+

-SUT1 and SUT2 are two System Under Test servers (Cisco UCS C240, each with two Intel XEON CPUs), TG is a Traffic Generator (TG, another Cisco UCS C240, with two Intel XEON CPUs).
+SUT1 and SUT2 are two System Under Test servers (currently Cisco UCS C240, each with two Intel XEON CPUs), TG is a Traffic Generator (TG, currently another Cisco UCS C240, with two Intel XEON CPUs).
 SUTs run Testpmd SW application in Linux user-mode as a Device Under Test (DUT).
 TG runs TRex SW application as a packet Traffic Generator.
-Physical connectivity between SUTs and to TG is provided using different NIC models that need to be tested for performance.
+Physical connectivity between SUTs and to TG is provided using direct links (no L2 switches) connecting different NIC models that need to be tested for performance.
 Currently installed and tested NIC models include:

 #.
 2port10GE X520-DA2 Intel.
 #.
 2port10GE X710 Intel.